 Epidural anesthesia is regional anesthesia that blocks pain in a particular region of the body, with the end goal of providing “analgesia”—aka pain relief—opposed to true anesthesia that leads to a total lack of feeling.
 An epidural blocks the nerve impulses from the lower spinal segments, which results in a decreased sensation in the lower half of the body.

 Receiving an epidural for a vaginal birth does not, under most circumstances, result in a complete lack of feeling.
 Not removing all of the sensations will allow you to maintain the mobility you need when it comes time for you to push, so the baby can make its grand entrance!
 Promise you, it’s a good thing—no need to panic, Mama!

 Let’s talk about what it means to “labor down”.

-Once you’re in active labor, your cervix will soften and start to dilate to prepare for baby to make their way down into the birth canal.
-Once you reach the 10 centimeter milestone, it’s a good indication that baby will be there so soon!
+Once you’re in active labor, your cervix will soften and start to dilate to prepare for the baby to make their way down into the birth canal.
+Once you reach the 10-centimeter milestone, it’s a good indication that the baby will be there so soon!

 But don’t pop the champagne just yet…

 While some birth professionals believe that a Mama should start pushing right when she’s reached her peak dilation, this isn’t always the best option—especially with an epidural.
 Why?
 Because it doesn’t take into account her baby’s “station”.